fortran-lang/fpm-docs/pages/spec/publish.md

 ### Namespace

 A package must be uploaded to a given namespace.
 If you don't have a namespace yet, you need to create one on the website first.
+A user can have multiple namespaces and a namespace can accomodate multiple packages.

 ### Token

-You need to generate a token for the namespace.
+After having created a namespace, you will need to generate a token to upload a package to that namespace.
 You can do this on the website as well.
-The token is used to authenticate the upload.
+The token is used to authenticate the upload and is linked to your username.
 Do not share the token with anyone else.
 The token also expires after a certain amount of time.
-If you need to upload a package again, you will need to generate a new token.
+You can generate a new token after the old one has expired.

 ### Version